 \subsection{Other SDP methods in network correlations}

-In addition to inflation, in some specific scenarios, there exists other methods for characterising network correlations These range from analytic methods to alternative LP and SDP relaxations.
+In addition to inflation, in some specific scenarios, there exist other methods for characterising network correlations They range from analytic methods to alternative LP and SDP relaxations.
 Below we review some of the latter.